GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (209).md

 **At Higher Tiers**: For each tier above minimum, you may increase the range by 5 yards.

 **Critical Failure**: You have managed to attract the attention of the creature you sought to command.
 For a number of days equal to the points of failure, it will attempt to destroy you in any way they can.
 So long as you still have spell sickness during this time, it gains a bonus to its attacks for the purposes of determing if they are a critical hit and gains a bonus to opposed checks against you, with both bonuses being equal to the spell's tier.
 Additionally, during this time, it will know the general direction towards you- but not how far exactly.

+#### Mirage

+**Minimum Tier**: 1

+**Casting Time**: 2 actions

+**Range**: 10 yards

+**Duration**: Concentration

+**Effect**: You cause a creature to be affixed by a distant hallucinatoon.
+You choose what it appears as and if it moves.
+The illusion is always perceived as being far away, too distant to reasonably reach.
+The creature attempts a [Prcp] save with a DV equal to the spellcheck result + spell tier to ignore it.
+If it fails it is subject to the illusion for a number of minutes equal to the points of failure (unless the spell ends prematurely) before a new save can be attempted.

+**At Higher Tiers**: When cast at 2nd tier or higher, for each tier beyond minimum, you may choose to either affect an additional creature or increase the range by 10 yards.

+**Critical Failure**: You can't be entirely sure if you are being stalked by something or if it is the spell backfiring.
+You have this sensation for 1d100 days per spell tier.

 #### Missiles of Light